Bitwise-01/Passwords/README.md

 # How to use it?
 Write down all possible information.
 Dividing it through enter.
 Then write a `generate`.<br>
 The program will create `pass.txt`

+# Databases
+You can use already made databases.
+They are stored in a directory: `databases/`